First Visit: October 14, 2017

 Harbour Station opened in downtown Saint John in 1993, and the city's newly minted AHL team, the Flames, began play in that year.
-The Flames were the last of the new AHL teams to be set up in Atlantic Canada, however, and by the next year, the Halifax Mooseheads began play, kicking off the shift to the QMJHL.
-The Flames were one of the last active AHL teams in the region, but by 2003 they had left the area, and Saint John once again was at the rear of the pack in joining the QMJHL in the fall of 2005.
+The Flames were the last of the new AHL teams to be set up in Atlantic Canada, however, and an AHL that included representation in every major city on the East Coast never actually happened, because that same year, the Halifax Citadels left, moving to Cornwall, Ontario, of all places.
+The next year, the Mooseheads began play, kicking off the region's shift to the QMJHL.
+The Flames were one of the last active AHL teams in the region, but by 2003 they too had left the area, and Saint John once again was at the rear of the pack in joining the QMJHL in the fall of 2005.

 The advantage to having been behind the times through this, though, is that Harbour Station is a beautiful, modern building that is one of the showpieces of the league.
 While the rest of the arenas throughout the Maritimes feel middle-aged, including Centre 200 in Cape Breton which is only six years older, Harbour Station still feels like a new and up-to-date arena.
 The Q's rinks tend to be smaller and older on average than those in the OHL and WHL, but Harbour Station wouldn't be out of place in either of those leagues, and it still feels modern in spite of it being past its 25th birthday.